nmwsharp/diffusion-net/experiments/classification_shrec11/README.md

 There will be variance in the final accuracy, because the networks generally predict just 0-3 test models incorrectly, and the test split is randomized.
 Perform multiple runs to get a good sample!

 **Note:** This experiment is configured to generate a random test/train split on each run.
-For this reason, no evaluation mode or pretrained models are included to avoid potential errors of testing on a set which overlaps with the train set which was used for the model.
+For this reason, no evaluation mode or pretrained models are included to avoid potential mistakes of testing on a set which overlaps with the train set which was used for the model.